 Organisers offer a pass for all events during the week, or uniquely, a pass that just covers Thursday to Saturday night.

 Accommodation: The event is offered as a accommodation and entertainment package, although in 2016 organizers are selling event passes only, so if you choose, you can book your hotel separately.
-Special shared accommodation offers are available for solo travellers.
+Special shared accommodation offers are available for solo travelers.

 Transfers: Arosa is located in eastern Switzerland between Davos and St. Moritz.
 Fly to Zurich and take a train, via Zurich to Arosa.
 You can drive to Arosa, winter tires and snow chains are essential.